S2 Framework

 featured-author-icon

-The adjective or descriptive term is usually placed after the main keyword for combo classes and utility classes.
+The descriptive term is usually placed after the main keyword for combo classes and utility classes.
 That makes them more identifiable and organized.

 Values or counting descriptions are usually written at the last.
 For example: